eiratechrobotics/ros2_canopen/README.md

 ### Notes:
 This project is based on the humble branch of the [ROS2 CANOpen Stack](https://github.com/ros-industrial/ros2_canopen/tree/humble) which is currently under development.
 As such, a number of workarounds have been implemented to get this demo up and running.

 Problems with ```cogen``` (Custom cmake macro used to streamline bus.yml files) not working correctly.  ```generate_dcf``` is used instead.
 However, for this reason, two almost identical versions of the slave eds file must be used to account for different node ids.
-As well as this, hardcoded file loactions are used for the time being, but could be done away with once ```cogen``` is working.
+As well as this, hardcoded file locations are used for the time being, but could be done away with once ```cogen``` is working.

-The project has been confirmed to run on a Kontron PC running a minimal installation of Ubuntu Server 22.04, however this leaves minimal harddisk space (approx. 100 Mb) after all dependencies are installed.
+The project has been confirmed to run on a Kontron PC running a minimal installation of Ubuntu Server 22.04, however this leaves minimal hard disk space (approx. 100 Mb) after all dependencies are installed.

 ### File structure
 Due to hardcoded file names, the project must be built in a directory called ```ros2_cows``` in the Kontron PC's home directory.